danielleloh/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AA home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Avengers Assemble home folder.

 --------------------------------------------------------------------------------------------------------------------

 ## Known Issues

+### Using Multiple Screens

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+If you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

+### Importing on MacOS

+On MacOS computers, due to privacy settings, the application may encounter difficulties accessing and importing CSV files from various locations.
+If this issue occurs, transfer the CSV file you want to import to the same folder where the application's JAR file is located, then try again.

 --------------------------------------------------------------------------------------------------------------------